Chart Color Schemes

 The level of general health in Caringbah is notably higher than the national average with a fairly standard level of common health conditions seen across both young and old age cohorts

-About 72.4% of residents report no medical ailments, comparable to Greater Sydney's 72.3%.
-The area has a lower proportion of seniors aged 65 and over at 16.2% (2,264 people), compared to Greater Sydney's 21.1%.
-Despite this, health outcomes among seniors are above average, mirroring the general population's health profile.
+Nationally, this figure stands at 55.3%.
+Mental health issues and arthritis were the most common medical conditions in the area, affecting 7.5% and 7.3% of residents respectively.
+72.4% of residents reported having no medical ailments, compared to Greater Sydney's 72.3%.
+Caringbah has a lower proportion of seniors aged 65 and over at 16.2% (2,283 people), compared to Greater Sydney's 21.1%.
+Health outcomes among seniors in Caringbah are above average, largely mirroring the general population's health profile.

 Frequently Asked Questions - Health